"The mind is not a vessel to be filled but a fire to be kindled." Plutarch.

 Leptons and quarks are related through the finite rotational symmetry groups in the 3-D and 4-D real spaces that are part of the 2-D complex space called the unitary plane.
 The unitary plane is the only space mentioned explicitly in the SM, and the reduction of its Lie Group SU(3)C x SU(2)L x U(1)Y to the finite rotational groups is contrary to expectations.

 4 quark families and 3 lepton families are predicted, with the particles no longer considered to be point particles.
 Hence reduced concern over anomaly cancellations which would require equals numbers of families.
-As a result of 3-D states for the lepton families, I have derived the neutrino PMNS mixing matrix from first principles, available online at Progress in Physics: Geometrical Derivation of the Lepton PMNS Matrix Values (2013).
+As a result of 3-D states for the lepton families, I have derived the neutrino PMNS mixing matrix AND the CKM (and CKM4) mixing matrix from first principles, available online at Progress in Physics: Geometrical Derivation of the Lepton PMNS Matrix Values (2013) AND CKM and PMNS Mixing Matrices from Discrete Subgroups of SU(2) (2014).

 A b' quark at 80 GeV and a t' quark at 2600 GeV should exist, both members of the 4th quark family.
 This b' quark at 80 GeV is the acid test for my modification, and I expect it to show up at the colliders soon.
 One problems is their longer lifetime than normal because of the FCNC type of decay, so most may escape the detector.